 We can perceive these work-from-home conditions in two ways — as hindrances or as benefits.

 I look at them as benefits.
-Independence, zero commute time, the comfort of my own home, access to healthy and delicious cheap food, and, most importantly, uninterrupted solitude — no one to pester me or boss me.
+Independence, zero commute time, the comfort of my own home, access to healthy and delicious cheap food, and, most importantly, uninterrupted solitude — no one to annoy me or boss me.

 Let us use these conditions to our advantage.